roguepikachu/bonsai/README.md

   <img src="img/bonsai.png" alt="Bonsai logo" width="300"/>
 </p>

-Bonsai is a fast, lightweight, and scalable URL shortener written in Go.
-It allows you to create short, shareable links that redirect to long URLs, making it easy to manage and track your links.
+Bonsai is a fast, lightweight, and scalable snippet store written in Go.
+It lets you create short text snippets with optional expiry and tags.

 ## Features
 - Simple and clean API for creating and managing short URLs